by Janis / 0 comments - Orginally published:15th October 2019

 The misty morning hovers across Plitvice Lakes

-Tempted to visit the captivating Plitvice Lakes for yourself, why not take a day trip with a tour guide from Zadar?
+Are you tempted to visit the captivating Plitvice Lakes for yourself?
+Why not take a day trip with a tour guide from Zadar?

 The beautiful little city of Trogir is located just north of Split.
 In my opinion, I actually preferred staying overnight here than in Split.
 The Renaissance and Baroque architecture are stunning.
 Head inside the walls of this historic city and get lost in the ancient winding lanes.